 Chicago is one of my favorite cities to visit in the US.
 It has great architecture, tasty food, and lots of things to see and do whether you're visiting for a weekend or a couple of weeks.

 Most people visit Chicago for just a few days at a time, though.
 And when you have a limited amount of time in the Windy City, you probably want to make the most of it.

 If it's your first time to Chicago and you want to visit some of the city's most iconic attractions and museums, my number one tip is this: buy a Chicago CityPASS.

 CityPASS is a company that offers attraction ticket bundles in a dozen cities across North America, with the idea being that if you're going to visit a lot of major attractions on one trip, you can save some money by bundling everything together and buying a CityPASS.

-I've personally used CityPASSes in cities like Seattle and New York before, but I honestly think their Chicago pass is one of the best.
+I've personally used CityPASSes in cities like Seattle and before, but I honestly think their Chicago pass is one of the best.